Justis-Lamanna/fallapalooza2/README.md

 ### System properties
 * `sheet` - Specify a custom sheet.
 Note that it must be in the exact same format as the original.
-* `round` - Force a specific round to be accepted as the custom one.
+* `round` - Force a specific round to be accepted as the current one.
 If omitted, the program will do its best to figure out the current round.
-The current round is determined by figuring out the first in-progress or incomplete round. >> This is the variable you need to go back in time <<
+The current round is determined by figuring out the first in-progress or incomplete round.
+* `episode` - Force a specific episode to be accepted as the current one.
+If omitted, the program will do its best to figure out the current episode.
+The current episode is determined by figuring out the first empty episode slot in the current round.

 ## Output
 All text files are placed in the `output` directory, created wherever the program was run from.